AditLuthra/makrx-ecosystem-unified/ERRORS_AND_GUIDANCE.md

 # TypeScript Error Report and Guidance

-This document lists all current TypeScript errors in the repository, grouped by file, with basic guidance for fixing each issue.
+This document lists current TypeScript errors in the repository, grouped by file, with guidance for fixing each issue.
 Last updated: September 13, 2025.

 ---